ChrisRahme3/laravel_training/README.md

 Furthermore, there should be a 2nd endpoint which returns the products in JSON format, retrieved through the database.
 Choose a JSON structure and data which you think is useful.

+## The View  - Task 2

+Provide a mini-interface (using vue3, typescript,nuxt, vuex, mixins, filters) which presents the imported products.

+## Laravel Dusk  - Task 3

+To be discussed before starting.

+## Tests  - Task 4

+Provide some useful tests, a functional, unit & browser test for both frontend and backend.

+---

+# Setup

 ## Data

 The below files are placed in the `storage/app/public/json` folder.